mikependon/RepoDB.NET/pages/extensibilities/folderstructuring.md

 - All classes that is residing inside the `Resolvers` folder must have a namespace of `RepoDb.Resolvers`.
 - All classes that is residing inside the `StatementBuilders` folder must have a namespace of `RepoDb.StatementBuilders`.

-> They should not be prefixed with RepoDb.Snowflakes.FolderName.
+> They should not be prefixed with RepoDb.<NewDataProvider>.FolderName.